ProtoconNet/mitum-py-util/README.md

 ### Generate Create-Accounts

-To generate an operation, 'currency id' and 'initial amount' must be set.
+For new account, 'currency id' and 'initial amount' must be set.
 With source account, you can create and register new account of target public key.

 When you use 'Generator', you must set 'network id' before you create something.